 This article explains the rules surrounding garden maintenance in socially rented properties.

 This article explains the rules surrounding garden maintenance in socially rented properties.
-We’ll also provide some tips that you can share with your residents for keeping their gardens in good condition.
+We’ll also provide some tips for residents to keep their gardens in good condition.

-😠 Disagreements on who pays third parties for garden maintenance.
+😠 Who pays third parties for garden maintenance?

-😠 Residents making changes to the garden without the landlord’s consent.
+😠 Residents making garden changes without their landlord’s consent.

-😠 Disagreements over dealing with garden pests - for example, a wasp nest.
+😠 Issues with garden pests - like removing a wasp nest.

 Under Section 11 of the Landlord and Tenant Act 1985, landlords are required to keep a property’s structure and exterior in good repair.